zella/play-blog/README.md

 * How backup blog?

-     Just copy database from `~/h2/blog`.
-Also you can manualy edit it with sql tools.
-For example, `h2-console`
+     Just copy database from your `orient.db_url`.
+Also you can manage database with OrientDB console.
+More see OrientDb docs

 **Attention**
-* It's very alpha version.
-* If you change model, ebean regenerates db evolutions, so tables will be dropped; See docs how manage evolutions.
 * Users from `application.conf` updates on application restart - You can change password of exiting users or add new users; There is no multi user support yet.
 Users uses for authorization only.
 Also user's name displays in post author.